pair(1,2).fst == 1 parse(str, filename).parseResult.ast.errors

 Attributes are accessed from a decorated node (see decorated vs undecorated) using the following syntax:

-where identifier is the name of the attribute to access.
 The type of Expr should be decorated.
 As a short hand, however, Silver will implicitly decorate (with no inherited attributes) if an undecorated expression is provided.
 This is often useful for data structures, where no inherited attributes are present.

 A feature introduced with Silver 0.4 is attribute sections, named after operator sections in Haskell (e.g.

 Attribute sections are a notation for getting a function that does nothing but retrieve a specific attribute from its argument.
 The syntax is:

 ( . attribute name)